 A combination of multiple charitable giving techniques including cash gifts, planned gifts, including gifts to a donor-advised fund both during your lifetime and upon your death will supercharge your estate plan

-Stay tuned for Part 1 of our series.
+Click here to read Part 1.
 If you have any questions in the interim, please do not hesitate to contact Wollman, Gehrke & Associates, or your other financial advisors.